Presidency of Ulysses S. Grant: Utah territory polygamy

-In 1862, during the American Civil War President Lincoln signed into law the Morrill bill that outlawed polygamy in all U.S. Territories.
+In 1862, during the American Civil War, President Lincoln signed into law the Morrill bill that outlawed polygamy in all U.S. Territories.
 Mormons who practiced polygamy in Utah, for the most part, resisted the Morrill law and the territorial governor.
 During the 1868 election, Grant had mentioned he would enforce the law against polygamy.
-Tensions began as early as 1870, when Mormons in Ogden, Utah began to arm themselves and practice military drilling.
-By the Fourth of July, 1871 Mormon militia in Salt Lake City, Utah were on the verge of fighting territorial troops; however, more level heads prevailed and violence was averted.
+Tensions began as early as 1870, when Mormons in Ogden, Utah, began to arm themselves and practice military drilling.
+By the Fourth of July, 1871, Mormon militia in Salt Lake City, Utah were on the verge of fighting territorial troops; in the end, violence was averted.
 Grant, however, who believed Utah was in a state of rebellion was determined to arrest those who practiced polygamy outlawed under the Morrill Act.
 In October 1871 hundreds of Mormons were rounded up by U.S. marshals, put in a prison camp, arrested, and put on trial for polygamy.
-One convicted polygamist received a $500 fine and 3 years in prison under hard labor.
+One convicted polygamist received a $500 fine and three years in prison under hard labor.
 On November 20, 1871, Mormon leader Brigham Young, in ill health, had been charged with polygamy.
 Young's attorney stated that Young had no intention to flee the court.
-Other persons during the polygamy shut down were charged with murder or intent to kill.
+Other persons during the polygamy shutdown were charged with murder or intent to kill.
 The Morrill Act, however, proved hard to enforce since proof of marriage was required for conviction.
-Grant personally found polygamy morally offensive.
-On December 4, 1871, Grant said polygamists in Utah were "a remnant of barbarism, repugnant to civilization, to decency, and to the laws of the United States."

 Comstock Act

-In March 1873, anti-obscenity moralists, led by Anthony Comstock, secretary of the New York Society for the Suppression of Vice, easily secured passage of the Comstock Act which made it a federal crime to mail articles "for any indecent or immoral use".
+In March 1873, anti-obscenity moralists, led by Anthony Comstock, secretary of the New York Society for the Suppression of Vice, easily secured passage of the Comstock Act, which made it a federal crime to mail articles "for any indecent or immoral use".
 Grant signed the bill after he was assured that Comstock would personally enforce it.
 Comstock went on to become a special agent of the Post Office appointed by Secretary James Cresswell.
 Comstock prosecuted pornographers, imprisoned abortionists, banned nude art, stopped the mailing of information about contraception, and tried to ban what he considered bad books.